Multiple Ways to Exploiting PUT Method

 Burpsuite is one of the most popular proxy interception tools whose graphical interface can be effectively utilized to analyze all kind of GET and POST requests.

-Configure the manual proxy settings of end users’ browser so as to intercept the GET request Browse the URL http://192.168.1.103 but don’t hit ENTER yet.
+Configure the manual proxy settings of end users’ browsers so as to intercept the GET request.
+Browse the URL http://192.168.1.103 but don’t hit ENTER yet.
 In parallel, let us navigate to the Burpsuite Proxy tab and click Intercept is on the option under the Intercept sub-option, to capture the request.
-As soon as we hit ENTER in the users’ browser, we will be able to fetch the data under the intercept window.
+As soon as we hit ENTER in the user’s browser, we will be able to fetch the data under the intercept window.

 Now right-click on the same window and a list of multiple options will get displayed.
 A further click on Send to the repeater.

-In the below-highlighted screenshot, we will observe two panels – left and right for the HTTP Request and HTTP Response respectively.
-The GET method can be observed in the HTTP request and we will now replace GET with the PUT method in order to upload the file with name burp.php comprising of malicious content/code.
+In the below-highlighted screenshot, we will observe two panels – left and right for the HTTP Request and HTTP Response, respectively.
+The GET method can be observed in the HTTP request.
+We will now replace GET with the PUT method in order to upload the file with the name burp.php, comprising of malicious content/code.

-Type PUT /dav/burp.php HTTP/1.1 in the header and then paste the php malicious code starting from dav directory through PUT request.
+Type PUT /dav/burp.php HTTP/1.1 in the header and then paste the PHP malicious code starting from the dav directory through a PUT request.

-Verify and confirm the file upload by browsing the same URL 192.168.1.103/dav in the end users’ browser and we can see the burp.php file has been uploaded in the /dav directory of the web server.
+Verify and confirm the file upload by browsing the same URL 192.168.1.103/dav in the end users’ browser.
+There, we can see the burp.php file has been uploaded to the /dav directory of the web server.

-Simultaneously, open Metasploit MSF console and use multi/handler; then go back to previously uploaded burp.php file and run it.
+Simultaneously, open the Metasploit MSF console and use multi/handler.
+Then go back to the previously uploaded burp.php file and run it.
 This will give us a meterpreter session.

 Metasploit